-Upright Feeding Position for Babies with Reflux is one of the best kept secrets to a happy, comfortable baby.
+Upright feeding position for babies with Reflux is one of the best-kept secrets to a happy, comfortable baby.
 According to healthline, “A horizontal position makes it easier for the stomach contents to reflux into the esophagus”.
 The undeveloped digestive system is the reason why all babies are prone to experience acid reflux symptoms.
-Furthermore, a pilot clinical study concluded that babies showed an average of 52% reduction of gas, colic and acid reflux symptoms after feeding in upright position with an air-free device.*
+Furthermore, a pilot clinical study concluded that babies showed an average of 52% reduction of gas, colic and acid reflux symptoms after feeding in an upright position with an air-free device.*

 Here are 4 of the best upright feeding positions for babies with reflux.
 Try them out and see the results.
 Your baby should sleep peacefully and hopefully you will, too.
 Happy baby, happy mommy!
 Right?

-*Babies in the study were fed with Bare Air-free feeding system, a device that dispenses air-free milk, while in upright position and lets the babies control the flow and pace.
+*122 infants in the study were fed with Bare Air-free feeding system, a device that dispenses air-free milk, while in an upright position and lets the babies control the flow and pace.

 4 Best Upright Feeding Positions for Babies with Reflux